 Per min- MOU (minute of use) charge.
 If $0.00, inbound calls are free.
 In many locations, such as USA and Canada, inbound minutes are charged, typically at very low 0.0059/min rate.

-Free min- in some countries, such as in Singapore, there is a free inbound minute allowance after which calls are charged.
+Free min- in some countries, there is a free inbound minute allowance after which calls are charged.
 If Unlimited, inbound calls are free.

 Channels- simultaneous channels tied to a number.
 This is the number of concurrent calls that the number supports.
 There are many DID products with 24, 48 or 96 channels out of the box at no charge.